PJSoftware/advent-of-code/doc/languages/Rust.md

 # Rust

+## Conclusion

+After tackling the Day 01-06 puzzles of [2017](../../2017/README.md), and wrestling with [Day 07](../../2017/07/README-07.md) for far too long, trying to do something which should have been easy, I've officially added `Rust` to my **no thanks** list.
+It just feels like it has been intentionally made _difficult_.
+Given how good the compiler is at reporting on the errors, my preference would be to simplify the language and have the compiler simply do the right thing.

+Maybe I shall return to it at some point ... or maybe not.
+Life is too short!

+The remaining [2017](../../2017/README.md) puzzles, I shall switch to [Ruby](./Ruby.md).

+## Getting Started

 Programming in a Windows environment has its own special set of challenges; for instance, I have several different versions of Perl installed for the several different development environments I've tinkered with in the last year or so.